KDE/documentation-develop-kde-org/HIG/source/components/editing/checkbox.rst

       .. figure:: /img/Ambiguous_Opposite_Bad.qml.png
         :figclass: border

-        :iconred:`BAD` |br|
+        :iconred:`Don't.` |br|
-        Do not use a checkbox if the opposite is ambiguous.
+        Don't use a checkbox if the opposite is ambiguous.

    .. container::

       .. figure:: /img/Ambiguous_Opposite_Good.qml.png
         :figclass: border

-        :noblefir:`GOOD` |br|
+        :noblefir:`Do.` |br|
-        Using two radio buttons removes the need to guess.
+        Use two radio buttons to remove the need to guess.

 -  For more than five options, use either a :doc:`list view <list>` or the :doc:`dual-list pattern </patterns/content/duallist>` in case of multiple selections.
--  Do not use the selection to perform commands.
+-  Don't use the selection to perform commands.

 .. container:: flex